 (1) Connect with Your Head Waiter Right Away

-The first person you should talk to about your food requests is your head waiter.
+Your head waiter is the first person you should talk to about your food requests.
 Don’t bother discussing it with the person making dinner reservations or guest relations.
-Either visit the dining room as soon as you get on the boat, or speak with him/her at your first dinner.
+Either visit the dining room when you get on the boat or speak with him at your first dinner.

-Have a firm discussion with him/her about your dietary needs and the special attention it deserves.
-The head waiters are very focused on customer service as they are the ones charged with dealing with customer service issues and supervising the wait staff.
-Make sure you utilize this important resource.
+Have a firm discussion with your waiter about your dietary needs and the special attention it deserves.
+The head waiters are hyper-focused on customer service as they deal with customer service issues and supervise the wait staff.
+Make sure you utilize this vital resource from the start.

-Talk with your head waiter about pre-ordering all your meals (breakfast, lunch, dinner and even dessert and snacks).
-Tell him/her where you’ll be eating (which dining venue), approximately what time, etc.
+Talk with your head waiter about pre-ordering all your meals (breakfast, lunch, dinner, dessert, and snacks).
+Tell him where you’ll eat (which dining venue), approximately what time, etc.

-Also, you can pre-order anything for any meal, but there is no set gluten-free menu or selection list.
-The staff is happy to make you anything you want, so don’t be shy asking for what you need and desire.
+Also, you can pre-order any dish you like If there is no set gluten-free menu or selection list.
+The staff is happy to make you what you want, so don’t hesitate to ask for what you need and desire.

 (3) Get to Know the Cruise Staff

-Ask for a head waiter at the buffet cafeteria and have a discussion with him/her too explaining that you pre-ordered your meals with your head waiter and ask if he can help you each and every time you eat in this dining area.
+Ask for a head waiter at the buffet cafeteria and discuss your needs with him, explaining that you pre-ordered your meals with your head waiter.
+Ask if he can help you whenever you eat in this dining area.
 Finding an ally in all dining areas will do you well.

 (4) Eat at the Buffet with Caution

-However, the buffet may not be completely off limits.
-Some cruise ships label their foods for allergens, so you can cautiously select items from it.
+However, the buffet may not be completely off-limits.
+Some cruise ships label their foods for allergens and even keep gluten-free items at a separate, dedicated station.

-For breakfast one morning, I decided to eat in the buffet area where I enjoyed a banana, a hard boiled egg, and some gluten-free pancakes.
-I noticed the gluten-free pancakes were clearly marked and covered on the buffet line so I felt confident eating them and felt great after I did.
+The gluten-free pancakes were clearly marked and covered with a napkin on the buffet line.
+I felt confident eating them and felt great after I did.
 It was a risk, but it worked for me.

 (5) Advocate For Yourself